Asthma: Epidemiology

+Health disparities

+As of 2005, more "westernized," urbanized countries had much higher rates of asthma than "less developed" countries.
+However, exposure to urbanization alone has not been able to explain these disparities.

+In the United States, the burden of asthma falls disproportionately on racial and ethnic minorities and economically underprivileged populations.
+As of 2016, the prevalence of asthma was highest in non-Hispanic black and Puerto Rican children.
+The prevalence of asthma was also over 1.5 times higher in Americans 100% below the poverty level than those 450% of the poverty level or higher.
+As of 2021, the mortality rate for black Americans with asthma was two times higher than for white Americans.

+Neighborhoods in the United States with predominantly racial and ethnic minority populations are affected to a greater extent than predominantly white neighborhoods by air pollutants, which are a significant factor in the occurrence of asthma.
+Additionally, residents of areas that were more likely to be redlined have asthma emergency department visit rates 2.4 times higher than residents of areas that were less likely to be redlined.

 Economics

 From 2000 to 2010, the average cost per asthma-related hospital stay in the United States for children remained relatively stable at about $3,600, whereas the average cost per asthma-related hospital stay for adults increased from $5,200 to $6,600.
 In 2010, Medicaid was the most frequent primary payer among children and adults aged 18–44 years in the United States; private insurance was the second most frequent payer.
-Among both children and adults in the lowest income communities in the United States there is a higher rate of hospital stays for asthma in 2010 than those in the highest income communities.
+Among both children and adults in the lowest-income communities in the United States, there was a higher rate of hospital stays for asthma in 2010 than in the highest-income communities.